Chengcheng-Xiao/VASP2WAN90_v2_fix/README.md

 # VASP2WAN90_v2_fix
 An attempt to fix the broken VAPS2WANNIER90v2 interface.

-## WHY?
+## Why?
-In VASP (version 5.4.4), the VASP2WANNIER90v2 subroutine was added as a interface to the WANNIER90(version 2.X) program.
+In VASP (version 5.4.4), the VASP2WANNIER90v2 subroutine was added as a interface to the [WANNIER90](https://github.com/wannier-developers/wannier90) (version 2.X) program.
 However, with spin-orbital coupling turned on, this interface cannot correctly produce the number of projections.

-The symptom is quite simple, twice as much projection was made during the projection routine.
+The symptom is quite obvious, twice as much projection was made during the projection routine, and vasp either frozen or crashes.

 For example:
 The projection block in .win file